davecranwell/jquery.image-fit-window/README.md

 http://jsfiddle.net/davecranwell/M5q7C/

 As you reduce your window size, Bill's handsome face will remain fully visible.
 A toggle button (coloured red for the sake of prominence) will overlay the image and can be clicked to toggle between fit/actual size.

+The image will reduce in width as you narrow your browser, but this is due to the `max-width` property in the CSS.
+The plugin's effect can be best experienced by making your browser wide, but short.